AtiUsm/MuseASTE/Generative-ABSA/readme.md

 # Generative ABSA

 This repo contains the data and code of re-implementation of the paper [Towards Generative Aspect-Based Sentiment Analysis](https://aclanthology.org/2021.acl-short.64.pdf) in ACL 2021, under different experiment settings.
-The original repository has been modified considerably to run aste task on our and semeval datasets.
-The reference to the original authors is cited below.
+The original repository has been modified considerably, with different data extraction method for muse, more detailed evaluation on ASTE task, and a different implementation of main T5 model, to run aste task on our and semeval datasets.
+Code related to additional tasks have been cleaned.
+But the repo follows the same technique as the original authors, the reference to the original authors is cited below.